 10/10 game with many elements.
 Think Jenga, House of Cards, and Uno rolled into one game with a tiny wooden Rhino as the kicker.
 This game is excellent for ages 6 to adult (caught my wholesome husband playing it alone).

 This game both simple and incredibly challenging (it’s definitely both a kid game AND an adult game).
 It’s all about visual discrimination and seeing groupings of shapes.

-This is an easy one to forget about in the shuffle of fancy new games – but there’s so much good that comes from yahtzee… so much math goodness.
+This is an easy one to forget about in the shuffle of fancy new games – but there’s so much good that comes from Yahtzee (and so much math).

 We love this.
 By we, I mean, my kids AND my husband and me.
 In fact, my husband and I regularly play this without the kids.
-It’s like a game of Tetris against someone else.
+It’s like a game of Tetris but actively hindering the person next to you.
 So much strategy and critical thinking.

 I know the box says 5+.
 I disagree.
 Maybe 7+.
 Definitely a hit at age 8+.

 A very tricky single-player logic puzzle series.
 The game comes with a deck of cards and dog game pieces.
 The goal is to lay the pieces on each card per the puzzle specifications.
 It’s not easy.

 Direct from my then 8-year-old: “This is a very fun game, but hard at first.
 You’ll get the hang of it.
 This game is fun and I just beat my dad twice.”
 This game is awesome but definitely 8+.

 Can you build some of the Ancient Egypt monuments like Imhotep?
 Using little boats and blocks, this strategy game is my 9-year-old’s favorite and takes just under an hour to complete.

 There is a reason this is one of the most popular games in the 10+ category.
 With a new playing board every time you play, Catan can be played on repeat.
 It also helps children develop skills in strategy and critical thinking – this game is a legend.